Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: System Model and Problem Formulation

 \subsection{System Model}

 As shown in Fig. \ref{system} (a), we consider a mmWave massive MIMO system working in the TDD mode, where a single BS equipped with $N_T \gg 1$ antennas and $N_{RF} \ll N_T$ RF chains serves a single user equipped with $N_R$ antennas.
 The BS is realized with a hybrid precoding architecture, as Fig. \ref{system} (b) shows.
 The system operates with the OFDM modulation with a total of $N_c \gg 1$ subcarriers.
-By leveraging the uplink-downlink channel reciprocity in the TDD system, the downlink channel can be acquired via uplink channel estimation to avoid downlink channel estimation and feedback at the UE side, thereby improving the system's spectral efficiency.
+By leveraging the uplink-downlink channel reciprocity in the TDD system, the downlink CSI can be acquired via uplink channel estimation and downlink channel derivation.
 A simplified downlink CSI acquisition and data transmission process based on uplink pilot training is also shown in Fig. \ref{system} (a).
 The process consists of three phases, i.e., uplink pilot transmission (phase $1$), BS signal processing (phase $2$), and downlink data transmission (phase $3$).
 Specifically, the uplink pilot signal is first transmitted by the UE to the BS for uplink channel estimation (phase $1$).
 Then the BS estimates the uplink channel given the received pilot signal, derives the downlink channel, and conducts downlink precoding (phase $2$).
-After that, the BS transmits data symbols to the UE based on the downlink precoder and other transmission parameters (phase $3$).
+After that, the BS transmits data symbols to the UE based on the downlink precoder and other transmission parameters (phase $3$).\footnote{Note that the working modes of the hybrid array in phase $1$ and phase $3$ are different.
+In phase $1$, each RF chain is connected to an antenna at a time to receive the individual signal from this antenna and switches to connect to other antennas, which enables CSI acquisition for all antennas and facilitates downlink precoding.
+While in phase $3$, each RF chain is connected to multiple antennas at the same time and combines the signals received by multiple antennas, achieving a balance between system performance and complexity.}

 Due to the limited number of RF chains, only the uplink CSI at $N_{RF}$ antennas connected to the $N_{RF}$ RF chains can be obtained in each uplink pilot signaling process.
 Therefore, to obtain the uplink CSI at all $N_T$ antennas, the BS has to switch the antennas connected to these $N_{RF}$ RF chains for $\frac{N_T}{N_{RF}}$ times, leading to huge time and power consumption.
 Specifically, for the $i$-th subcarrier and the $k$-th uplink pilot signaling process, denote the uplink CSI at $N_{RF}$ antennas, the transmitted diagonal pilot signal, the received pilot signal, and the uplink noise as $\mathbf{H}_i^{(k)} \in \mathbb{C}^{N_{RF} \times N_R}$, ${\mathbf{S}^p_i}^{(k)} \in \mathbb{C}^{N_R \times N_R}$, ${\mathbf{Y}^p_i}^{(k)} \in \mathbb{C}^{N_{RF} \times N_R}$, and ${\mathbf{N}^p_i}^{(k)} \in \mathbb{C}^{N_{RF} \times N_R}$, respectively.
 The set of antennas connected to RF chains in the $k$-th uplink pilot signaling process is denoted as $\mathcal{A}_{RF}^{(k)}$, and $\mathbf{H}_i^{(k)}$ corresponds to the uplink CSI at antennas in $\mathcal{A}_{RF}^{(k)}$.
 Then, ${\mathbf{Y}^p_i}^{(k)}$ can be represented as